rehldeal6/SpiraUnplugged/README.md

 * `current_status.yml` - Contains the information about the current video being played.
 Used when the stream software is restarted so it knows where to pick up from.
 * `zanarkand.py` - The main piece of software.
 * `media/` - Directory containing the audio and video files of the youtube videos
-* `resources` - Directory containing additional resources needed for the stream (overlay image, standby video, etc.)
+* `resources/` - Directory containing additional resources needed for the stream (overlay image, subtitles, etc.)
-* `standby` - Directory containing the pre-downlowned videos used for standby
+* `standby/` - Directory containing the pre-downlowned videos used for standby

 There are also some files not needed for the software to _run_, but for setup functions:
 * `Dockerfile` - Used to create the docker image to bundle the software together